 Nexus IQ for Jira

-Configure connection of the Jira add-on with IQ Server
+Configure connection of the Jira plugin with your Nexus IQ Server

-- At Jira, choose the cog icon at the top right corner.
+- Navigate to the cog icon at the top right corner in Jira.

 - Select Applications from the pop-up menu.